NateBrownProjects/TheHiveProject/README.md

 - Weather: "weather, rain, wind, temprature, cloud"
 - Question / help: You can now use question or help, to initiate Wolframalpha where you can get more answers.
 You must be connected to the internet.
 - Time
+- notes: use this to create quick notes